zaripych/node-op/README.md

 ## CLI Installation Process

-During `npm install` a script is executed which downloads and unpacks `op` into your `node_modules/node-op/lib` folder.
+During `npm install` a script is executed which downloads and unpacks [pinned](https://github.com/zaripych/node-op/blob/master/package.json#L4) version of `op` into your `node_modules/node-op/lib` folder.

 The `op` executable becomes available to be used through `npm run` or `yarn run`.

+## Auto-updates

+A GitHub Actions [job](https://github.com/zaripych/node-op/actions?query=workflow%3A%22Check+Latest+Version%22) checks for updates on official web sites and creates a PR to the GitHub repo to update the pinned version number, so new versions should be available to users in a reasonable time.

 ## Docker Alternative